aleph1/BrowserParallaxScrollingKeyboardFix/README.md

-# BrowserParallaxScrollingKeyboardFix
+# Browser Parallax Scrolling Keyboard Fix
-Various approaches to fixing keyboard scrolling issues on web pages with parallax scrolling.
+Web pages with common implementations of parallax scrolling often cause keyboard accessibility issues on desktop-based browsers.
+This repository contains numerous demos of various fixes and their respective pros and cons.